Procedures and Coprocedures

 Assert-Assume Understanding of Procedure Calls

-Internally, procedure calls are translated to HeyVL verification statements (see statements documentation).
-We can understand how procedure calls work by understanding this encoding.
+Internally, procedure calls are translated to HeyVL verification statements (see statements documentation), consisting of assert

 , and assume